peterhartree/notes/src/misc/where-am-i.md

 # Where am I?

 ## Big numbers
-13.8 billion years have passed, yet the universe is probably just getting started.
+13.8 billion years have passed, but the universe is probably just getting started.

 The early universe was 75% hydrogen, 24% helium, and 1% lithium.
-The first stars formed about 13.2 billion years ago, and most of the heavier elements—including those that make up your body and most of what surrounds you—were formed in the huge explosions of dying stars.
+The first stars formed about 13.2 billion years ago, and most of the heavier elements—including those that make up your body and most of what surrounds you—were formed in huge explosions as these stars burned out.

 The Sun is one of 250 billion stars in the Milky Way galaxy.
 The Milky Way is one of at least 200 billion galaxies in the observable universe.